gyorilab/emmaa/doc/model_config.rst

     sources should be provided in the same order as the readers to read them.

 - `cord19_update` : dict, optional
-    COVID19 specific configuration to update model from CORD19 corpus.
+    COVID-19 specific configuration to update model from the CORD19 corpus.
 The dictionary should have the following fields:

         - `metadata` : dict